Starting and Registering New Student Orgs

 - Fill out the New Org Interest Form on Anchor Link.

-- Your organization will be approved or denied within 15 business days.
-You will receive a notification.
+- You will receive a notification with an approval or denial from the Office of Student Organizations.
 You will also receive an email at your Vanderbilt.edu email address if you have “All Notifications” selected on the “Notifications” tab in your profile.
 This is also how you will receive notification if there is any information missing from your registration.
 Please be on the lookout for these notifications.

 - You will be notified once an account has been created for your organization in Anchor Link.
 You will now be able to officially register as a student organization.
 Please note: You have 10 business days to complete the registration before the Anchor Link page is made inactive.